o3bvv/verboselib/README.rst

 ``drop_language()``
-  Removes value of the current language for the current thread.
+  Removes the value of the current language for the current thread.
 The value will fallback to the default value.

   .. code-block:: python